 This gets into some of the knotty areas of the inter-faith dialogue because the early Fathers didn’t conceive of Jesus or the incarnation as an event that changed God somehow.
 This is why the early Fathers identified the burning bush with the Virgin Mary.
 It was always and ever the God as Trinity that was being revealed.

 So kenosis is never the bridging of a gap from a remote God to a present God.
-The “self-emptying of God in his creature is not a passage from what he is to what he is not, but a gracious condescension by which the infinite is pleased truly to disclose and express itself in one instance of the finite…God is not some thing that can be transofrmed into another thing, but is the being of everything, to which all that is always already properly belongs; there is no change of nature needed for the fullness of being to assume – even through self-impoverishment – being as the dwelling place of its mystery and glory.” – David Bentley Hart.
+The “self-emptying of God in his creature is not a passage from what he is to what he is not, but a gracious condescension by which the infinite is pleased truly to disclose and express itself in one instance of the finite…God is not some thing that can be transofrmed into another thing, but is the being of everything, to which all that is always already properly belongs; there is no change of nature needed for the fullness of being to assume – even through self-impoverishment – a being as the dwelling place of its mystery and glory.” – David Bentley Hart.

 I will be what I will be can include the kenosis.